adbyrne/XTrkCAD/app/lib/Readme.md

 XTrackCAD for LINUX is shipped as a RPM file, a DEBIAN package and a self extracting archive.

-If you change the install package you should set the XTRKCADLIB enviroment variable
+If you change the install location you should set the XTRKCADLIB enviroment variable

 For example if the install is within the /usr/local/share/xtrkcad directory. you could use -